teckel12/LuaTelemetry/README.md

 #### In INAV Configurator

-1. Setup SmartPort(S.Port) or F.Port telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md#smartport-sport-telemetry)
+1. Setup SmartPort(S.Port), F.Port or D-series telemetry to send to your transmitter - [INAV telemetry docs](https://github.com/iNavFlight/inav/blob/master/docs/Telemetry.md)
 1. If you have an current sensor, in CLI settings set `battery_capacity` to the mAh you want to draw from your battery
     * If running INAV v1.9.0+: `set smartport_fuel_unit = PERCENT` in CLI settings
     * If running INAV previous to v1.9.0: `set smartport_fuel_percent = ON` in CLI settings